nx-lr/protea/readme.md

 ### Comments

 Protea supports C-style comments.
-Block comments can be nested.
-The leading spaces after a comment is required, but not the trailing spaces.
+Block comments can be nested. **The leading space(s) after a comment is required**, but not the trailing spaces.

 ```dart
 // line comment